- Not a substitute for professional veterinary help.

 The Bottom Line

 Gas is normal!
 But if it’s too much, too often, look to your dog’s diet first.
 Make sure your dog gets plenty of exercise, stay away from table scraps, and keep an eye on unusual symptoms that go beyond farting.
+If your dog stays with a pet sitter who provides dog boarding you can also get them to keep an eye on the situation.

 Remember Walter the Farting Dog?
 His toots make him a hero (and led to a hugely successful book series).
 Maybe your dog’s gas is actually a superpower!
 And at any rate, it doesn’t make them any less loveable.